origovi/urinay/README.md

 ## 1. Delaunay Triangulation
 The first step of this approach consists in obtaining the Delaunay triangulation (a set of triangles) using the detected cones as points in a 2D space.
 This set is computed using my implementation of the [Bowyer-Watson algorithm](https://en.wikipedia.org/wiki/Bowyer%E2%80%93Watson_algorithm).
 This is an iterative process that is computed in O(*n*log*n*), being *n* the number of points.
-The execution time of the triangulation with a high number of cones is approximately 1ms. *Fig. 1* shows the triangle set (red) and the midpoints of every edge (green).
+The execution time of the triangulation with a high number of cones is ~5ms. *Fig. 1* shows the triangle set (red) and the midpoints of every edge (green).

 <p align="center">
   <img src="./documentation/assets/urinay_triangulation_1.png" alt="Delaunay triangulation" width="500" /><br />